Markvi268/amk_testhelpers/README.md

     export PATH="$PATH:<YOUR OWN LOCATION PATH>"
     ```
     * Save settings
+2) Navigate to the root directory of your project which contains the 'tests' directory (../Task1).
+Example below
-4) Type the command 'test_assignment' and press Enter.
-This will run the tests
+3) Type the command 'test_assignment' and press Enter.
+This will run the test

 ## Directory structure
+* Assignment
-* Project
+    * Task1
     -    -src
     -        -main.py
     -    -tests
     -        -tests.py
+    * Task2...

 ## Get allowed libraries
-- Type command "allowed_libraries".
+- ../Assignment type command "allowed_libraries".
 This show which libraries as allowed

+## Run all tests
+- ../Assignment type command "testall".
+This will start tests of all tasks
 ## **License**
 This module is distributed under the MIT License.
 See the [LISENCE.md](LISENCE.md) file for more information.